gabindu/git-intro/git-intro-slides.md

 ### Use the fancy website interface

-- examine your code, the commit log, keep track of issues, etc.!
+- examine your code, the commit log, etc. online
+- keep track of issues, things to-do, etc.
+- you can even edit your files online, using (on GitHub) an online version of VS Code!
 - Interface with other services (e.g. Slack.com) to get notifications on commits, discuss changes with team members...
 - Collaborate with others!